UnitedA/In-House-Multilingual-Support-Prototype/README.md

 # Multilingual Support Prototype

 ## Overview
-This project is a prototype of a multilingual support system that leverages pre-trained machine translation models.
-The prototype demonstrates the basic functionality of text translation between multiple languages and serves as a foundational step toward a more comprehensive multilingual support system.
+This project is a multilingual assistance system prototype based on pre-trained machine translation models.
+The prototype exhibits the fundamental capabilities of text translation across various languages and serves as a starting point for a more extensive multilingual support system.

 ## Objectives

 ### Main Goal
-- Integrate pre-trained machine translation models to provide accurate translations between selected languages.
+- Integrate pre-trained machine translation models to give precise translations across specific languages.

 ### Secondary Goals
-- Develop a user-friendly interface for text input and display translations.
+- Create a user-friendly interface for text entry and display translations.
-- Showcase the practical application of NLP in real-world systems.
+- Demonstrate the practical use of NLP in real-world systems.

 ## Minimum Requirements

-- **Machine Translation Integration**: Utilize pre-trained models from libraries like Hugging Face Transformers to translate text between selected languages.
+- **Machine Translation Integration**: Use pre-trained models from libraries such as Hugging Face Transformers to translate text between certain languages.
-- **User Interface Development**: Create a basic web interface for inputting text and displaying its translation.
+- **User Interface Development**:Create a simple web interface for entering text and viewing its translation.

 ## Optional Enhancements
-- **Additional Languages**: Add support for more languages by utilizing additional pre-trained models.
+- **Additional Languages**: Increase language support by using extra pre-trained models.
-- **Real-Time Translation Features**: Outline potential features for real-time translation applications as future project expansions.
+- **Real-Time Translation Features**:Outline possible capabilities for real-time translation applications as future project extensions.

 ## Tools & Techniques
 - **Backend**: Python, Flask